 Price as reviewed:

-The Specialized S-Works Tarmac was already one of our favourite bikes, and then Specialized added disc brakes and took it to a whole new level.
+The Specialized S-Works Tarmac Disc SL 6 was already one of our favourite bikes, and then Specialized added disc brakes and took it to the next level.

 Last year the sixth iteration of the Specialized S-Works Tarmac SL6 was debuted and quickly became a firm favourite of both ours and the pro-peloton’s.
 This year, the brand released the Specialized S-Works Tarmac Disc, adding more powerful brakes into the mix and creating a truly spectacular bike.